 Such behavior is considered as an error by the customer.
 For such an error condition, the designer must plan the behavior sequence.
 For a system, the errors are the additional behavior that the system could accommodate easily.

 Concluding the use case, I would say that a use case incorporates all behavior such as mainline behavior, variations, exceptions, errors and cancellation of request all behaviors that are relevant to a function in the system.
-Gathering all kind of behavior ensures that the use case have considered all the consequences while interaction.
+Gathering all kind of behavior ensures that the use case has considered all the consequences while interaction.